Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Conclusions

 \section{Conclusions}

-In this study, we introduced a probabilistic SEIR model for COVID-19 transmission.
-The model represents individual-level contact tracing information via dynamic graphs, where each individual represent a node and interaction is described by edges.
-The $S$, $E$, $I$, $R$ compartments are treated as probabilistic entities as to capture uncertainty associated with the stochastic process of disease propagation, sparse COVID-19 testing, and model inadequacies.
-As illustrated by numerical simulations, this model can serve healthcare professionals in issuance of early warnings to individuals who are likely exposed or infected by COVID-19.
+In this study, we introduced a probabilistic SEIR model for disease transmission.
+The model represents individual-level contact tracing information via dynamic graphs, where each individual represent{s} a node and interaction is described by edges.
+The $S$, $E$, $I$, $R$ compartments are treated as probabilistic entities as to capture uncertainty associated with the stochastic process of disease propagation, sparse testing, and model inadequacies.
+As illustrated by numerical simulations, this model can serve healthcare professionals in issuance of early warnings to individuals who are likely exposed or infected by the virus.
 Furthermore, the model identifies those individuals who are likely to be asymptomatic.
 We then proposed the use of arbitrary Polynomial Chaos Expansion (aPCE) to quantify uncertainties in the model, while maintaining computational scalability.
 By estimating the expected risk as well as minimizing uncertainty we prescribe optimal testing for individuals under limited testing and tracing resources.
 The framework offers a decision tool for balancing between immediate disease spread threat intervention and informed assessment of the pandemic state.
-Lastly, the framework provides means for policy makers as to estimate the required testing budget for a given acceptable risk tolerance.
+Lastly, the framework provides means for policy makers as to estimate the required testing budget for a given acceptable risk tolerance and can be easily adapted to optimize vaccine distribution.